General national economic measures

--Affected firms and individuals can also obtain loan repayment deferrals for up to 12 months.
+-Affected firms and individuals were also able obtain loan repayment deferrals for up to 12 months.

 More information here.

 In May 2020 the government adopted a third economic stimulus package, worth €1 billion (2.2% of GDP), which featured subsidies for shortened working time, vouchers for citizens to spend in tourism facilities around the country, and favourable liquidity loans.
 Further precautionary measures were adopted in July and in September in preparation for a possible second wave of the pandemic.
 The latest measures include extension of the furlough scheme until year-end for all industries, reversing earlier plans to confine the measure to the sectors worst hit, but with a stricter eligibility criterion, of at least a 30% drop in turnover compared with last year. (source)

 25 September: The government announced a new round of stimulus measures to support the economy.
-It extends the furlough scheme until the end of 2020 and introduces a universal basic income for self-employed that have to self-isolate due to COVID-19.
-Stricter eligibility criteria will apply for furloughing scheme: Businesses will have to demonstrate a COVID-related loss in turnover of at least 30%, up from 10%.
+It extended the furlough scheme until the end of 2020 and introduces a universal basic income for self-employed that have to self-isolate due to COVID-19.
+Stricter eligibility criteria will apply for furloughing scheme: Businesses had to demonstrate a COVID-related loss in turnover of at least 30%, up from 10%.
 Self-employed with a turnover decline of over 30% compared to last year can apply for a universal basic income.
 Self-employed can also apply for EUR 250 a month in case they have to self-isolate due to COVID-19. (source)

 National measures specific to the music sector or to culture in general

 No specific measures but music companies can benefit from some of the measures mentioned above.
 Music companies can get subsidies for workers who cannot work due to the crisis (applicable only if their income fell from 20% or more compared to 2019).
 Self-employed can get 'temporary basic income' from October to December (1100 eur) if their income fell from 20% or more compared to 2019.